Vladimir Potemkin: Commissar of Education and later career

 He was Member of the Central Executive Committee of the Soviet Union from 1935.
 In 1937 he returned to work in Moscow, taking the post of First Deputy People's Commissar for Foreign Affairs of the USSR.
 In the same year he was elected a deputy of the Supreme Council of the Soviet Union.
 In 1939 he was elected a member of the Central Committee of the All-Union Communist Party (b).
 As First Deputy People's Commissar for Foreign Affairs, he took part in a number of important military negotiations, including the Moscow negotiations of 1939 and the Soviet–Turkish negotiations aimed at keeping Turkey from participating in the coming World War II.

 From February 28, 1940, until his death on February 23, 1946, he was the People's Commissar of Education of the RSFSR.
 On Potemkin's initiative, the Academy of Pedagogical Sciences of the RSFSR was established in 1943, and he was its first president.
 In the same year he was elected a full member of the Academy of Sciences of the Soviet Union.

 Vladimir Potemkin died on 23 February 1946.
 His ashes were buried in the Red Square near the Kremlin Wall Necropolis.

+Works

+Potemkin's most important academic work has been a three volume study of international diplomacy, published after 1940 by Stalin's order and covering the period until 1939.